MadeByMike/madebymike/site/content/writing/using-css-variables.md

 ## Not like this...

 This is a perfect situation to use CSS variables.
-They way I would have approached this with Sass and how I've seen most people use CSS variables so far, is something like this:
+The way I would have approached this with Sass, and how I've seen most people use CSS variables so far, is something like this:

 ```
 :root {